Purging Crawfish With or Without Salt: LSU AgCenter Study Finds the Answers

 The LSU AgCenter says no, you should not purge your crawfish with salt.
 They also say yes, you should purge your crawfish with salt.

-Their findings actually show the results were so little, it doesn't seem to matter if you purge with salt or not.
+Their findings actually show the results were so little, that it doesn't seem to matter if you purge with salt or not.
 The report says "salt provided no significant advantage in this study despite the numerous claims that continue to be made to the contrary."

 According to the study's findings, the absolute best thing you need to purge your crawfish the best way possible isn't something you can buy.